banaynayyumyum-star/Complex-Tanks-new-and-improved/Documentation/03_Implementation.md

             return newModulus;
         }

+        public ComplexNumber ComplexConjugate()
+        {
+            return new ComplexNumber(Real, -Imaginary);
         }
     }
+}
 ```

 ### 3. Evidence of Testing
 - Method Verification: To verify the math engine, I created a temporary testing block inside the Main method.
 I initialised two complex numbers and performed an addition operation.
-The ouput confirmed the sum was calculated correctly.
+The output confirmed the sum was calculated correctly.
 The calculateModulus method was tested using a 3-4-5 triangle which returned the expected value of 5.0
-  - ``` csharp
+  - ```csharp
             // 1.
 Create two test complex numbers
             ComplexNumber c1 = new ComplexNumber(3, 4);
             ComplexNumber c2 = new ComplexNumber(1, 2);